 The Commission is bipartisan, comprised of seven Commissioners, and chaired by a retired judge.
 The State Ethics Commission Act sets forth both the qualifications to serve as a Commissioner and a procedure for appointing commissioners that ensures an independent commission: The Governor appoints the Chair, who must be a retired judge.
-The Speaker of the House, the House Minority Floor Leader, the President Pro Tempore of the Senate, and the Senate Minority leader each appoint a Commissioner.
+The Speaker of the House, the House Minority Floor Leader, the President Pro Tem of the Senate, and the Senate Minority leader each appoint a Commissioner.
 The legislatively-appointed Commissioners appoint two other Commissioners.

 No more than three Commissioners may be members of the same political party.
 Except for the initial Commissioners, the Commissioners are appointed for staggered terms of four years.
 No Commissioner may serve more than two consecutive four-year terms.
 Commissioners are removable for cause only, through a removal proceeding before the New Mexico Supreme Court.
-The current Commissioners are listed at Appendix I, infra.
+The seven current Commissioners are listed at Appendix I, infra.

-The Commission hires an Executive Director, who in turn hires a General Counsel.
-Both are statutorily-created and term-limited positions.
-The current Executive Director is Jeremy Farris.
-The current General Counsel is Walker Boyd.
+The Commission hires an Executive Director, who in turn hires the staff, including the Commission's General Counsel.
+Both the Commission's Executive Director and General Counsel are term-limited positions created by statute.
+The current and founding Executive Director is Jeremy Farris.
+The current and founding General Counsel is Walker Boyd.